 If that interpretation is accurate, what does it say about Letten that his top prosecutors felt free, publicly but anonymously, to hype their team’s accomplishments and condemn federal targets before trial?
 What does it say about Mann that she whitewashed the internal investigation into the online comments?
 Obviously she thought she could deceive Letten in the course of protecting herself.
 And it worked (for a few months).

 It’s not completely out of line to wonder if such perfidy had occurred previously.

 If, 13 months ago, you predicted all the online underhandedness, the bogus investigations, the false denials, the multiple retirements of Letten’s top brass in the year to come, you’d have been put in a mental ward.
-Now add to that sequence the stunning abandonment of the River Birch corruption probe, and the speculation about serious prosecutorial misconduct (the Department of Justice already admitted to mishandling evidence).
+Now add to that sequence the stunning abandonment of the River Birch corruption probe, and the speculation about serious prosecutorial misconduct.
+(The Department of Justice has already admitted to mishandling evidence).
 Considered together, how can we assume this was just a one-time “error?”
 At this point, isn’t the more natural question: “How long has this has been going on?”

 Let’s review what we already know about the commenting scandal that’s developed over the past year.
 In a future post, we’ll look into the allegations of other kinds of misconduct.